 Over the last several months we’ve seen a significant increase in debit card fraud related to use at gas pump terminals – specifically in Oakland, Macomb, and Wayne counties.
 This problem is not unique to us, as local authorities and other financial institutions are seeing the same trend.
 Since your security is our top priority, we want to make sure you have the knowledge to safeguard your card information when making purchases at a gas station.

-We’re not trying to scare you, but we want to make sure you know how to protect your information and spot potential scams.
+This information is not meant to scare you, but we want to make sure you know how to protect your information and spot potential scams.
 Staying aware of your surroundings and checking your accounts frequently are simple ways to protect your information from ending up in the wrong hands.

 How to Safely Use a Debit Card at Gas Stations